sadlerjames/sadlerjames/README.md

 ### Hi there 👋

-I'm James, a 2nd year student studying Computer Science who is aspiring to be a Software Developer.
+I'm James and welcome to my profile!

 <!--
 **sadlerjames/sadlerjames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.